madslundt/cloud-media-scripts/README.md

  - Cron is set up to mount at boot.
  - Upload to cloud daily.
- - Check to remove local content weekly (this only remove files depending on the option 'space' or 'time'*).
+ - Check to remove local content weekly (this only remove files depending on the option 'space', 'time' or 'instant'*).

 _If you have a small local disk you may change upload to hourly and remove local content to daily or weekly._

 *_If 'space' is set it will only remove content, starting from the oldest accessed file, if media size has exceeded `remove_files_when_space_exceeds` and will only free up atleast `freeup_atleast`.
-If 'time' is set it will only remove files older than `remove_files_older_than`_
+If 'time' is set it will only remove files older than `remove_files_older_than`.
+If 'instant' is set it will remove all files when running._

+*Media is never deleted locally before being uploaded successfully to the cloud.*

 OBS: `mountcheck` is used to check if mount is up.
 I've had some problems where either Plexdrive or Rclone stops the mount. `mountcheck` will make sure to mount your stuff again if something like this happens.
 Remember to change the paths inside `mountcheck`.